Cassandra Anderson – Indianapolis, Indiana

 Elizabeth’s writing, speaking and consulting roles revolve around cultivating personal development, critical thinking, quality culture, creativity, intelligence and learning.
 She explores these themes on her popular blog Stay Out of School, which she founded in 2010, in her research projects about cultural messages that influence student and public educational perspectives and in her direct work with students from around the world.

 Shennell is the executive director of Project Ready, an education advocacy group.
-As a native and resident of Newark, NJ, Shennell McCloud has successfully channeled her experiences to become not only an advocate, but social activist toward the elimination of poverty and the promotion of quality education.
+As a native and resident of Newark, NJ, Shennell McCloud has successfully channeled her experiences to become not only an advocate but a social activist toward the elimination of poverty and the promotion of quality education.

 She has been serving in the private, nonprofit and government sectors.
 Currently, she is serving as deputy chief of staff for the Florida Department of Education and executive director of the Florida Education Foundation, a statewide 501(c)(3) that is a Direct Support Organization of the Florida Department of Education.